SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

          * `malicious-activity`.
 Patterns of suspected malicious objects and/or activity.
          * `attribution`.
 Patterns of behavior that indicate attribution to a particular Threat Actor or Campaign.
          * `unknown`.
 There is not enough information available to determine the type of indicator.
     * **CSV**.
-A comma-separated value (CSV) file. <br/>In the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource, see the [uploadBlobIndicators API](https://api.sumologic.com/docs/#operation/uploadBlobIndicators) for information about the attributes to use.
-Your file must include the following attributes:
+A comma-separated value (CSV) file.
+(For information about the attributes to use, see ["Indicator" in the STIX 2.1 specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_muftrcpnf89v).
+Also see the [uploadBlobIndicators API](https://api.sumologic.com/docs/#operation/uploadBlobIndicators) in the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource.) <br/>Your file must include the following attributes:
        * **id** (string).
 ID of the indicator.
 For example, `indicator--d81f86b9-975b-4c0b-875e-810c5ad45a4f`.
        * **value** (string).
-Value of the indicator, such as an IP address, file name, email address, etc. For example, `182.158.1.1`.
+Value of the indicator, such as an IP address, file name, email address, etc. For example, `192.0.2.0`.
        * **type** (string).
 Type of the indicator.
 Following are valid values:
           * `domain-name:value`
           * `email-addr:value`